20453 - VENTURE CAPITAL AND VALUATION

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-The learning experience of this course is mainly based on online lectures, both recorded and interactive.
+The learning experience of this course is based on a mix of in-person and online lectures, mostly interactive.

-- In most modules the academic material is complemented by interactive case study discussions and by group execution and discussion of numerical and situational exercises.
+- In most modules the academic material is complemented by interactive case study discussions and by team execution and discussion of numerical and situational exercises.
+Exercises are mostly done in online sessions to exploit the breakout room structure.
+Some case discussions may also be done online to train students to online business discussions.

 - Instant polls are used to provide discussion material and to verify how the class is learning new concepts.

-- There are two written case study assignments to be developed in groups, and at least one presentation by an external guest speaker.
+- There are two written case study assignments to be developed in teams, and at least one lecture by an external guest speaker.

-- The use of actual business situations, case studies, and external speaker aims at better connecting the body of knowledge covered in the course with real business examples, focused on a variety of innovative venture experiences.
-The interaction between the instructor and students during the case discussions and the presentations helps students understand how entrepreneurs and venture investors approach, structure, and manage entrepreneurial funding.
+- The use of actual business situations, case studies, and external speaker aims at connecting the body of knowledge covered in the course to a variety of real innovative venture experiences.

-- There course also includes a group assignment where students identify and analyze, in a structured way, one issue arising from an actual case of entrepreneurial funding.
-This allows students to discuss in depth a situation of their choice and present it to the class, to the instructors, and to entrepreneurs or investors (if feasible).
+- There course also includes a team assignment where students identify and analyze, in a structured way, one issue arising from an actual case of entrepreneurial funding.
+This allows students to discuss in depth a situation of their choice and present it to the class, to the instructors, and to real entrepreneurs or investors in a final presentation.

 |Continuous assessment||Partial exams||General exam|

-- Identify and analyze the main issues related to the course.
+- Identify and analyze the main issues related to the course, and execute effective business intelligence, including communication of the arguments..

 - Work on a team and organize and present effectively the relevant outcomes.